dieterlab969/kenfinly-api/docs/SETUP_MANUAL.md

 **Important**: The two databases do NOT share data directly.
 Laravel acts as the bridge:

 - When React needs application data → Laravel queries PostgreSQL
-- When React needs content → Laravel calls WordPress REST API → WordPress queries SQLite
+- When React needs content → Laravel calls WordPress REST API → WordPress queries MySQL
 - This separation provides security and flexibility

 ---